Officer in charge (Philippines)

-The position of Officer in Charge (OIC) in the context of Philippine governance refers to an official serving their position in an interim or temporary basis or even as the Caretaker or Custodian of the office.
-The position of OIC is distinct to an official serving in an "Acting" capacity.
+The position of officer in charge (OIC), also spelled officer-in-charge, in the context of Philippine governance refers to an official who serves in a government office on an interim or temporary basis, usually as the caretaker or custodian of the office pending the appointment or assumption of a permanent officeholder.
+The position is distinct from that of an official serving in an acting capacity.